Tech-at-DU/Magic-8Ball-Swift4/P3-Navigating-Xcode/content.md

 Each of these navigator tabs are useful tools that you'll eventually learn to use.
 Some of the most important ones are:

-- _Project navigator_: navigate and change files
+- _Project navigator (folder icon)_: navigate and change files
-- _Find navigator_: search through your project to find files
+- _Find navigator (magnifying glass icon)_: search through your project to find files
-- _Issue navigator_: locate and fix warnings and errors in your project
+- _Issue navigator (warning sign icon)_: locate and fix warnings and errors in your project

 In this tutorial, we'll only focus on the first tab, the _Project navigator_, but you'll learn about all of them eventually.